ihsiag/ihsiag/README.md

 ## Hi there 👋

-I am 0ncen/0nsen,programmer & designer.
+I am 0ncen/0nsen, programmer & designer.
 Currently am an researcher in an automotive industry.
 Available "After evening" & "Weekends".